BBBSnowball/bl808-linux-nixos/README.md

     - `low_load` for D0 will copy OpenSBI, device tree and Linux kernel to RAM.
 Then, it will jump to OpenSBI, which will initialize some peripherals and then start Linux.
 OpenSBI will remain in memory because it provides service calls for Linux.
     - If we figure out how to generate the config headers, we should be able to program these parts without using the GUI.
+      - Good news on that: The headers seem to be constant.
+      - Not so good news: The tool also seems to write efuses every time - which I found out because that seems to have bricked my test board when I was programming with the GUI while picocom was still attached to the tty.
+Oops.
+This is only weak evidence because it could also be that bad data in flash is breaking the bootloader or the hardware could be broken in other ways.
+      - This file is probably also constant and `bflb_eflash_loader.py` in bflb-mcu-tool calls `self.efuse_load_specified` with such a file, i.e. I think we will be able to do this without the GUI.
     - In addition, it would be very useful if we can switch
 5. Flash OpenSBI, device tree, Linux kernel and rootfs:
   - You should still be in bootloader mode.
 If not, see previous step.